Latest in: l.a. louver

 7 Jul 2014

 Juan Uslé was recently interviewed by artist Shirley Kaneda in the summer issue of Bomb Magazine.
-Here they discuss Uslé’s move to New York from Northern Spain in the ‘80s, early influences on his …
+Here they discuss Uslé’s move to New York from Northern Spain in the ‘80s, early influences on his work …

 Featured Image